 In order to properly compute the I(q) vs. q and P(r) vs. r curves, the module utilizes the atom definition (default: somo.atom), hybridization (default: somo.hybrid) and SAXS coefficients (default: somo.saxs_atoms) tables.
 Different tables can be selected by pressing the Load Atom Definition File, Load Hybridization File, and Load SAXS Coefficients File buttons.
 See the main help for further explanations on the content and use of these tables.

 The SAS module panel is divided in two sections, SAS I(q) Plotting Functions: and P(r) vs. r Plotting Functions:, which can operate indipendently, each one with its graphics window.
 Clicking on each windows' label will make all the fields below it disappear, and the graphic window will consequently expand.
 The panels can be restored by clicking again on their labels.

 The first series of buttons in the "SAS I(q) Plotting Functions" section deals with operations on previously computed or experimental data.

 Once a file has been selected (see above for a list of compatible file types), the curve will be displayed in the top-right interactive graphics window:

-Portions of the graphs can be zoomed in by selecting them with the mouse while pressing the central button:
+Portions of the graphs can be zoomed in by selecting them with the mouse while pressing the left button: